arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-devops.md

 ## Setting ARM outputs to Azure DevOps pipeline variables

-Sets the ARM outputs as variables to a Azure DevOps pipeline during the execution of the pipeline.
+Sets the ARM outputs as variables to an Azure DevOps pipeline during the execution of the pipeline.

 | Parameter                          | Mandatory | Description                                                                                    |
 | ---------------------------------- | --------- | ---------------------------------------------------------------------------------------------- |